SCPR/mt-data-api-cache-control-override/README.md

 Movabletype 6.0 or higher

 ## Usage:
-Copy this entire directory into your Movabletype app's plugins directory.
-Make sure this is in its own directory.
-Example:
+Copy the `DataAPICacheControlOverride` directory into your Movabletype app's plugins directory:

-`/movabletype/plugins/DataAPICacheControlOverride`
+`cp /path/to/DataAPICacheControlOverride /path/to/movabletype/plugins/`